chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

   .. div:: text-box

-    We employ jax-sklearn for rapid prototyping and custom-made Data Science solutions within our in-memory based Business Intelligence Software INFONEA®.
-As a well-documented and comprehensive collection of state-of-the-art algorithms and pipelining methods, jax-sklearn enables us to provide flexible and scalable scientific analysis solutions.
-Thus, jax-sklearn is immensely valuable in realizing a powerful integration of Data Science technology within self-service business analytics.
+    We employ secret-learn for rapid prototyping and custom-made Data Science solutions within our in-memory based Business Intelligence Software INFONEA®.
+As a well-documented and comprehensive collection of state-of-the-art algorithms and pipelining methods, secret-learn enables us to provide flexible and scalable scientific analysis solutions.
+Thus, secret-learn is immensely valuable in realizing a powerful integration of Data Science technology within self-service business analytics.

     .. rst-class:: annotation